kieraliz/cse15l-lab-reports/lab-report-5-week-10.md

 # Lab Report 5 Week 10

 ## Finding the differences:
-I used *vimdiff* to find all differences in the two results.txt files from my implementation and the other implementation, which produced the output shown below (plus many more lines):
+I used *vimdiff* to find all differences in the two results.txt files from my implementation and the other implementation. <br>
+Using the line <br>
+> vimdiff my-markdown-parser/results.txt cse15lsp22agw-markdown-parser-fork/results.txt <br>

+I got this output (plus many more lines):
 ![Capture](https://user-images.githubusercontent.com/103288140/172065678-6d9fb3e0-7f60-454f-84ea-7f9e683d9fee.PNG)

 ## Test 1: 574.md